ianarawjo/ChainForge/README.md

 Beyond comparing between different models like Alpaca and ChatGPT, this feature is also useful to compare between versions of the same model (e.g., a base model and a fine-tuned one).
 Did your fine-tuning result in any 'breaking changes' elsewhere?
 ChainForge divergences can help you can detect where.

+### Sharing prompt chains

+All ChainForge node graphs are importable/exportable as JSON specs.
+You can freely share prompt chains you develop (alongside any custom analysis code), whether to the public or within your organization.

 ## Developers

 ChainForge is developed by research scientists at Harvard University in the [Harvard HCI](https://hci.seas.harvard.edu) group: